debugged-tech-services/DebuggedPilot/README.md

 Support is planned for the CUSW archiecture which would expand support the Jeep Cherokee (non-Grand).

-## What features will I get with this device and OpenPilot?
+## What features will I get with this device and DebuggedPilot?

 - Ability for OpenPilot to longitudally control the vehicle, even bringing it to a standstill for stop-and-go scenarios.
 - Lifts the steering torque limit that prevents OpenPilot from making it around some curves without driver input.